kelsa-gm/item-icon-updater/README.md

 Updates to the custom dictionary in the module settings take effect after the next page refresh.

+The following rules are used when searching for item names:
-Item names are case sensitive (so "Bite" works, but "bite" does not).
-Any suffix in parentheses is ignored, such as "(Hybrid Form Only)" or "(Costs 2 Actions)".
+* Item names are case sensitive (so "Bite" works, but "bite" does not).
+* Any character after the first open parentheses is ignored.
+This trims off suffixes such as "(Hybrid Form Only)" or "(Costs 2 Actions)".
+* Any leading or trailing whitespace is ignored.

+Note that different sources may use different names for items, such as "Crossbow, Light" vs "Light Crossbow".
+The custom dictionary can be used to catch these cases.
+Additionally, the built-in dictionary will gradually be extended in future updates to include more of these cases.

-The custom dictionary should be a text file in the following format:
+To specify a custom dictionary, put the dictionary file in the User Data directory, and add the path to the module settings.
+For example: "worlds/myworld/iconDictonary.js".
+The custom dictionary should be a text file with a ".js" extension in the following format:

 ```
 export let customDict = {